Centre for Native Title Anthropology (CNTA)

 The CNTA is located within the School of Social Science at The University of Queensland in Brisbane and is funded by the Australian Attorney-General’s Department.

-AAS Preconference Workshop: Applying Anthropology in Native Title
+AAS Preconference Native Title Workshop

 The range of CNTA outreach services to the native title anthropology sector includes the following: